 Associate Director of Communications, Extramural Research Program

-While the latest genome sequencing technologies can generate detailed catalogs of genomic variants, researchers face an ongoing challenge of distinguishing variants that cause disease from those that do not.
+can generate detailed catalogs of genomic variants, researchers face an ongoing challenge of distinguishing variants that cause disease from those that do not.
 Scientists estimate that each person's genome contains between three and four million genomic variants, which are specific changes in DNA sequence.

 "Deciding which genomic variants are important players in disease is probably the most difficult challenge that we face in trying to implement genomic data in medicine," said James Evans, M.D., Ph.D., Bryson Distinguished Professor of Genetics and Medicine at the University of North Carolina at Chapel Hill.
 "It's difficult to implicate specific variants as having an effect on disease because there are millions of variants in the human genome, and most are rare and do not have a big impact on health.
 This will likely be a long-term challenge."